thescientist13/HP_Stuff/content/Harrypedia/people/Dumbledore/Albus_Percival_Wulfric_Brian/_index.md

 If we agree with his goals, then his ineffectual leadership is a problem.
 If we disagree with his goals then his ability to persuade and delude people is a problem.
 There are few circumstances in which both are ever simultaneously a problem.
-Arguably the two wars precipitated by Riddle are, unfortunately, just such an event.
+Arguably the two wars precipitated by [Riddle][TMR1] are, unfortunately, just such an event.

 We know very little about the actual authority of the Chief Warlock, the Supreme Mugwump, or the Hogwarts Headmaster.
 What is the relationship, in modern times, between the Wizengamot and the Ministry of Magic?
 Is the Chief Warlock like the Speaker in the Muggle House of Commons?
-If so the power is real, minimal, and subtle.[^200812-1] In a similar vein, what is the relationship between the Headmaster (or mistress) and the Hogwarts Board of Governors?
+If so the power is real, minimal, and subtle.[^200812-1] i In a similar vein, what is the relationship between the Headmaster (or mistress) and the Hogwarts Board of Governors?
 What powers does each have?
 What discretion does each have?
 Does each have distinct areas of authority, or is it more like the relationship between the president of a